Cubical approximation for directed topology I: Homotopy

 commute.
 We write $\alpha\futurehomotopic\beta$ if there exists a directed homotopy from $\alpha$ to $\beta$.
 We write $\homotopic$ for the equivalence relation on $\DIAGRAM$-cubical functions generated by $\futurehomotopic$. \end{defn}

 Cubical nerves of semilattices are naturally homotopically trivial in the following sense.
 Recall that tensor products $B\otimes C$ of cubical sets naturally reside as subpresheaves of binary Cartesian products $B\times C$ and hence admit projections $B\otimes C\ra B$ and $B\otimes C\ra C$.
-Recall that definition of \textit{semilattices} and \textit{semilattice homomorphisms} in Appendix \S\ref{sec:preorders}.
+Recall definitions of \textit{semilattices} and \textit{semilattice homomorphisms} in Appendix \S\ref{sec:preorders}.

 \begin{lem} The two $\SEMILATTICES$-cubical functions

 defined by projection onto first and second factors are $\homotopic$-equivalent, where $\SEMILATTICES$ is the category of semilattices and semilattice homomorphisms. \end{lem} \begin{proof} Let $S$ be the $\SEMILATTICES$-cubical set $\cn_{\restriction\SEMILATTICES}$.
 Let $\pi_1,\pi_2$ be the $\SEMILATTICES$-cubical functions $S^{2}\ra S$ defined by projection onto first and second factors.
 It suffices to show $\pi_1\homotopic\pi_2$ because both projections of the form $S^{\otimes 2}\ra S$ are restrictions of $\pi_1,\pi_2:S^2\ra S$.